Travel and Reentry

 Check Your I-94

-All students and scholars entering and departing from the U.S. have their travel history reported on an electronic I-94.
+All students and scholars entering and departing from the U.S. by air have their travel history reported on an electronic I-94.

-Students and scholars should check their I-94 EVERY TIME they return to the U.S. to ensure they entered in the correct status as mistakes are occassionally made.
+Students and scholars should check their I-94 EVERY TIME they return to the U.S. to ensure they entered in the correct status as mistakes are occasionally made.

 Check your I-94 here.